Okanagan-Marine-Robotics/tune_gui/README.md

 3. Edit values in the right tree
 4. Click "Save params.yaml" to write changes to disk
 5. (Optional) Click "Apply YAML to Nodes" to push changes to running nodes

-### Syncing YAML to Nodes

-If you've manually edited `params.yaml` and want to apply it:

-1. Load the YAML file
-2. Click "Apply YAML to Nodes"
-3. All matching parameters will be updated on running nodes

 ## Parameter Path Format